seveas/python-hpilo/docs/index.rst

 A command line interface to this module, :doc:`hpilo_cli </cli>` makes accessing iLO interfaces almost trivial and easy to integrate with non-python scripts.

+To make managing SSL certificates for iLO boards easier, you can use :doc:`hpilo_ca </ca>`.

 HP, Integrated Lights out and iLO are trademarks of HP, with whom the author of this software is not affiliated in any way other than using some of their hardware.